Freekeh with Oven Roasted Vegetables

 Remove the freekeh to a shallow serving bowl or a plate, top with the roasted vegetable, and garnish with fresh parsley (or cilantro).

-Serve with classic tahini sauce or tahini yogurt on the side (check out our recipes for sauces!).
+Serve with classic tahini sauce or tahini yogurt on the side (check out our website for the recipe).